-Drew Theological School is a community of scholars, ministers and activists that for nearly 150 years has been educating rooted, innovative and courageous leaders for service to the Church, the academy and society.
+Drew Theological School is a community of scholars, ministers and activists that for more than 150 years has been educating rooted, innovative and courageous leaders for service to the Church, the academy and society.

 Theological School students and faculty gather in historic Seminary Hall in The Forest, a beautiful, wooded campus in Madison, New Jersey.
 With modern classrooms and Craig Chapel, the Theological School also comes together online, through social media and for live-streamed events.